myroslavaa/Data-Science/README.md

-# Sales forecasting

-"Optimizing Regression Models: Feature Selection and Validation"
+# "Optimizing Regression Models: Feature Selection and Validation"

 This project focuses on the preprocessing, feature selection, and validation of regression models to enhance predictive accuracy.
 Key steps and methodologies include: